Special Education (SPED)

 Grade Mode: Standard Letter

 SPED 5313.
-Education Students with Emotional/Behavioral Disorders.
+Educating Students with Emotional and Behavioral Disabilities.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.